refinedev/refine/documentation/docs/guides-concepts/faq/index.md

 ## How can I refetch data?

-**refine** automatically invalidates the affected resources after mutations.
+**Refine** automatically invalidates the affected resources after mutations.
 However, in some cases you may want to refetch manually.

 <Tabs
 defaultValue="refetch"